Customer Churn: What Is It and How to Reduce It?

 It’s important to note that this is only one way of calculating customer churn rate.
 Depending on your business model, you may find another way to calculate it more suitable for your business.

-Customer Churn Rates by Industry
+Customer Churn Rates by Industry 2026

-If you’re in retail or eCommerce, you might be wondering which industries have the highest and the lowest customer churn rates.
+If you’re in retail or ecommerce, you might be wondering which industries have the highest and the lowest customer churn rates.

 So, we’ve compiled data from several sources to determine the customer churn rates for various industries.